 Proposal Statement: Consistent with energy efficiency objectives, such as adoption of Air Source Heat Pumps, as well as principles of least-cost to achieve stated goal.
 Intended to accelerate targeted decommissioning.

 Supported by: Conservation Law Foundation

+Statements in Support:

+Conservation Law Foundation: The DPU stated in Order No. 20-80-B that it would explore opportunities for strategic and targeted decommissioning of the gas pipeline system through electrification and networked thermal resources and has directed all LDCs to propose at least one decommissioning demonstration project in its service territory in coordination with the relevant electric distribution company.
+(DPU Docket No. 20-80-B, Order at 15, 87)

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil